 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either "Unpublished results" or "Personal communication".
 Citation of a reference as "in press" implies that the item has been accepted for publication.

-If you manage your research with Mendeley Desktop, you can easily install the reference style for this journal by clicking the link below and choose Elsevier (numeric, with title):
+Users of Mendeley Desktop can easily install the reference style for this journal by clicking the following link and choosing Elsevier (numeric, with title):

 When preparing your manuscript, you will then be able to select this style using the Mendeley plug-ins for Microsoft Word or LibreOffice.
 For Zotero, please choose Elsevier (numeric, with titles):